alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 > `false` converts to `"false"`, and vice-versa<br>
 > 15 converts to "15", and vice-versa

-In any case, I put together a table of comparisons to show evaluations of truth and truthiness in Terraform 0.11 and 0.12<sup>2</sup>.
+In any case, I put together a table of comparisons to show evaluations of truth and truthiness in Terraform 0.11 and 0.12.

+(Note that the code that generated this table is available [here](https://gist.github.com/alexharv074/123d5bfdce3eaf4e0dccc760669bb0b0).)

 When reading this table, note that the `-` means a syntax error would be seen in a boolean context (the actual errors seen change from version to version).
 And the highlighted lines show the behaviour that changed from 0.11 to 0.12.